neo4j-product-examples/ds-graphconnect-2022-demo/README.md

 #### Configuring Neo4j

-If you're using the full dataset, we recommend about 512g of heap for the jvm if possible.
+For the demo, we originally used 512g of heap for the jvm.
+A heap that size is **not** required for running the data import, but if you'd like to analyze the graph using the full suite of GDS we recommend having the headroom.

 ```properties
 dbms.memory.heap.initial_size=512g